 I wasn’t quite pulling teeth when I got a chance to chop it up with SalaAm ReMi, but the Grammy-nominated producer isn’t big on bragging or throwing his accomplishments in your face.
-But with 20 plus years in the game and a musical resume that includes work with everyone from Nas, to Amy Winehouse, Miguel, and The Fugees, I was surprised at how-for a lack of a better word-regular he was.
+With 20 plus years in the game, and a musical resume that includes work with everyone from Nas, to Amy Winehouse, Miguel, and The Fugees, I was surprised at how-for a lack of a better word-regular he was.

 ReMi (pronounced RE-mi, as in doh, ray-mi) is one of music’s most diverse producers, yet the most “quiet.”
-He enjoys the magic of creating records with today’s biggest artist, and yet, gets to walk the streets, sit on a park bench and people watch without a single disturbance.
-If you aren’t a real hip-hop head and saw him with one of his more famous friends, you might confuse him for security, not the man who sat diligently behind the board to create the records you bop your head to.
+He enjoys the magic of creating records with today’s biggest artist, and yet, gets to shop at Whole Foods, walk the streets or people watch without a single disturbance.
+If you aren’t a real hip-hop head and saw him with one of his more famous comrades, you might confuse him for security, not the man who sat diligently behind the board to create the records you bop your head to.

-There was no big head, or arrogance.
+There was no big head, arrogance or ego.
 If anything, SalaAm proved to be a cool dude, who just happens to make classic music.